Building a Real-time Data App with Dozer, React, and PostgreSQL

 cd dozer-samples/usecases/pg-flights

-1. Checkout the react branch:
+- Checkout the

 git checkout react

-1. In the usecases/pg-flights/ directory, run the following command to start PostgreSQL using Docker Compose:
+directory, run the following command to start PostgreSQL using Docker Compose:

 docker-compose up